egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 In 2017 and 2018, the DNSSEC adoption rate measured by APNIC.NET actually [declined](https://blog.apnic.net/2019/03/14/the-state-of-dnssec-validation/).
 Although, its adoption rate is still slowly climbing, but still way [too slow](https://blog.apnic.net/2020/03/02/dnssec-validation-revisited/).

-Even Tony Finch and Evan Hunts discussed this ['private local DNSSEC'](https://fanf.dreamwidth.org/125531.html) for enterprise (and implicitly last-mile use such as HomeLab) usage.
+Even Tony Finch and Evan Hunts discussed this ['private local DNSSEC'](https://fanf.dreamwidth.org/125531.html) for enterprise (and implicitly last-mile use such as homelab) usage.

 Here is a good recap of what Tony (and most of us) wanted: